 Duplicate Device Configuration Profiles

-There is often the use case that you want to duplicate device profiles to adjust this for a certain device group / use case or just to have a separation of the name for different device classes.
+There is often the use case that you want to clone these policies to adjust them for a certain device group or use case, or just to have a separation of the name for different device classes.
+Instead of rebuilding every setting by hand, you copy a known-good baseline and only change what differs.

-There has been a user voice with over 1200 votes since 2017, unfortunately this feature has not been added to the Intune admin center yet.
+There has been a user voice with over 1200 votes since 2017, unfortunately this feature has not been added to the Intune admin center for every policy type yet.

 Stay healthy, Cheers